 - A map.
 Chart the destinations on the map with a sticker pin to mark the spot each month.

 - A luggage tag.
 The luggage tag can be added to the suitcase handle, but even better it includes a secret code for more online fun.
 The first luggage tag you receive requires you to create an account to access the activities.
-Then the dashboard is updated everytime you add a new secret code.
+Then the dashboard is updated every time you add a new secret code.
 The first code offers 3 different world-based activities.
-Since my kids are on the lower range of the recommended ages, the trivia questions are too complicated for them.
+Since my kids are in the lower range of the recommended ages, the trivia questions are too complicated for them.
 But the other activities are fun.

 My thoughts on the first box?
 Loved the quality.
 The suitcase is awesome and sturdy.
-Looking at the empty box, though, and all I wanted to do is fill it up!
+Looking at the empty box, though, and all I wanted to do was fill it up!
 I was ready to jump into the adventure and start learning about the places they were going to visit.
 This was the set-up.
 The packing or journey, if you will.
 But, I found myself really wanting to get to the destination.
 Are we there yet?
 Or, better, when will we get the first country?
 Don’t get me wrong – there was plenty to keep us busy.
-I just wanted to get arrive.
+I just wanted it to arrive.

 Since that first package, I have received 5 more countries and counting.
-I will review them individually, but overall I’m pleased with what’s included.
+I love them.
 The letters cover a variety of country-specific details.
 Yet, they manage to keep it simple and to the point.
 The activities sheets can be anything from puzzles, recipes, or crafts.
 I think the variety of the standard inclusions are what help make it all fun.

 There are stickers to pin on the map, put in the passport, and place on the suitcase.
 The postcard usually represents something mentioned in the letter, and the luggage tag is a cute accessory by itself – even better with the secret code to access online games.
 Each country also includes a souvenir.
 I love the variety the kids have received so far.
 Some of them are crafts, some of them mimic real souvenirs a friend might send, and others are little tokens.